-Founded in 1759 on former Tuscarora native land, Halifax took advantage of its location at the intersection of a road from Petersburgh, Va., to Georgia, with a river that boats could reach from the coast.
+Founded in 1759 on former Tuscarora native land, Halifax took advantage of its location at the intersection of a road, from Petersburgh, Va., to Georgia, with a river that boats could reach from the coast.
 It quickly became a prominent inland town.

 The Halifax Resolves

 As war was breaking out in 1775, and Patriots laid siege to British-occupied Boston, the royal governor of North Carolina was chased to a ship off Fort Johnston (in today’s Southport).
-Rebels across the colony formed their own county governments and elected representatives to a Provincial Congress to replace the former royal assembly.
+Rebels across the colony formed their own county governments and elected representatives to a Provincial Congress to replace the former colonial assembly.

-Five years later, the British army under Lt.
+Six years later, the British army under Lt.
 Gen. Lord Charles Cornwallis retreated to Wilmington to recover from a damaging “victory” at the Battle of Guilford Court House.
 Then it marched to Virginia to join other forces, with cavalry under Lt.
 Col. Banastre Tarleton riding a day or two ahead to clear the way.